eiron/KeymastersKeepGames/README.md

 Sample Objectives: ``"Earn 50000g through Crop sales"`` or ``"Reach 8 hearts relationship level with Abigail"`` or ``"Complete 15 different Community Center bundles"``

 ### The Sims 4
-A comprehensive life simulation module covering all aspects of Sim life in the base game, from skill development and career progression to relationships, emotions, and creative building challenges.
+A comprehensive life simulation module covering all aspects of Sim life across the base game and expansion packs, from skill development and career progression to relationships, emotions, and creative building challenges.

-Core Categories: ``Skill Mastery``, ``Career Progression``, ``Relationship Building``, ``Aspiration Completion``, ``Creative Building``, ``Emotional Challenges``, ``Collection Goals``, ``Life Events``
+Core Categories: ``Skill Mastery``, ``Career Progression``, ``Relationship Building``, ``Aspiration Completion``, ``Creative Building``, ``Emotional Challenges``, ``Collection Goals``, ``Life Events``, ``Expansion Content``

 Sample Objectives: ``"Master the Painting skill to level 10"`` or ``"Reach the top of the Writer career branch"`` or ``"Build a SOULMATE relationship with another Sim"`` or ``"Complete the Renaissance Sim aspiration"`` or ``"Build a 50,000 simoleon house with a CONFIDENT emotion focus"`` or ``"Experience the MORTIFIED emotion"`` or ``"Collect 15 different Space Rocks"``

-Features comprehensive objectives covering all base game skills (15 skills including Fitness, Cooking, Programming), careers (10 careers with branching paths), aspirations (12 base game aspirations across 4 categories), collections (fossils, space rocks, elements, crystals), emotions (15 different emotional states), and creative building challenges with various themes and constraints.
-All objectives are designed to be achievable with the base game content only.
+Features comprehensive objectives covering skills, careers, aspirations, collections, emotions, and creative building challenges from both base game and expansion pack content.
+Includes expanded career paths, additional skills, new aspirations, and exclusive collections from DLC packs.
+The module automatically adapts objectives based on available content, ensuring players can engage with their full Sims 4 library.